 The maximum total bid for the first year of participation in the NISEP as a Primary Bidder will be £500,000 or (for non-licence holders) an amount equivalent to the value of any previous single energy scheme they have delivered, whichever is the lesser amount.
-If an organisation has demonstrated successful delivery of their schemes in the first year, the maximum bid cap may be removed.
+If an organisation has demonstrated successful delivery of their schemes in the first year, the maximum bid cap may be increased but will not exceed £2,000,000.

 To demonstrate such success a new Primary Bidder must prove that it has delivered its NISEP schemes as approved and it has delivered its energy savings targets.